 And when Beavis' starts to go down, Butthead reminds him that they get to have sex with the girls after, it's right back up.

-One of Springfield's surprising number of prisons is called Morningwood Penitentiary.
+The Simpsons: One of Springfield's surprising number of prisons is called Morningwood Penitentiary.

 Although nothing is shown, Skinner suffers from an unwanted erection after Bart spikes his coffee with Viagra.